ddml: Double/debiased machine learning in Stata: The choice of machine learner

-There are overall little performance differences among the four stacking approaches considered.
-There is some evidence that the single-best selector outperforms CLS in very small sample sizes in DGPs 2-3, but not in DGP 1 (and also not in DGPs 4-5, see Table~\ref{tab:mc2}).
+There are overall little performance differences among the six stacking estimators considered., suggesting that short-stacking has a substantial practical advantage due to its lower computational cost. \citet{Ahrens2023_applied} report that short-stacking reduces the compute time by a factor of $1/V$ where $V$ is the number of cross-validation folds.
+There is some evidence that the single-best selector outperforms CLS in very small sample sizes in DGPs 2-3, but not in DGP 1 (and also not in DGPs 4-5, see Table~B.1).
 We suspect that the single-best selector works better in scenarios where there is one base learner that clearly dominates.

-The mean-squared prediction errors (MSPE) and the average stacking weights, which we report in Tables~\ref{tab:stacking_weights_appendix} and \ref{tab:mspe_appendix} in the Appendix, provide further insights into how stacking with CLS functions.
+The mean-squared prediction errors (MSPE) and the average stacking weights, which we report in Tables~B.2 and B.3 in the Appendix, provide further insights into how stacking with CLS functions.
 CLS assigns large stacking weights to base learners with a low MSPE, which in turn are associated with a low bias.
 Importantly, stacking assigns zero or close-to-zero weights to poorly specified base learners such as the highly regularized random forest, which in all three DGPs ranks among the individual learners with highest MSPE and highest bias.
 The robustness to misspecified and ill-chosen machine learners, which could lead to misleading inference, is indeed one of our main motivations for advocating stacking approaches to DDML.

-DDML with stacking approaches also compare favorably to conventional full-sample estimators.
+DDML with stacking approaches also compares favorably to conventional full-sample estimators.
 In the relatively simple linear DGP~1, DDML with stacking performs similarly to OLS and the infeasible oracle estimator---both in terms of bias and coverage---for $n=100$ and $n=1000$.
 In the more challenging DGPs 2 and 3, the bias of DDML with stacking is substantially lower than the biases of OLS and the PDS-Lasso estimators.
 While the bias and size distortions of DDML with stacking are still considerable in comparison to the infeasible oracle for $n=100$, they are close to the oracle for $n=1000$.
 The results overall highlight the flexibility of DDML with stacking to flexibly approximate a wide range of DGPs provided a diverse set of base learners is chosen.